briankohles/briankohles.github.io/_wiki/vim.md

 Select lines to be moved and press <kbd>></kbd> to move right, or <kbd><</kbd> to move left.

+* Quickly format a whole bunch of code by selecting the block & then pressing <kbd>=</kbd> this will auto indent everything.

 ### Performing actions multiple times

 Many commands can be preceeded by a count in order to perform them multiple times.
 For example to delete 3 lines type <kbd>3</kbd>, <kbd>d</kbd>, <kbd>d</kbd>.